pradeep87giri/appium-tests/README.md

-# Soar - Mobile Automation Tests
+# Appium - Mobile Automation Tests

 This project is to E2E test wiki app on mobile by using Appium tool